 During his time away, Ozella lived in Brownsville.
 She wrote to him saying: "You remember what you told me not to do, well, Ed, that's just what I done and I'm in trouble."
 He did not return again until Nov.
 3, 1945, and Ozella gave birth on Jan.
 25, 1946.
 Furious, and making his home near Dunbar where he worked as a coal miner, he filed for divorce.
 His complaint cited that her adultery had occurred in May 1945 -- while he was away at away -- and that he had been subjected to other indignities.
 Ozella's letter was printed in the Uniontown Morning Herald.
 The divorce was granted in May 1946 by Fayette County President Judge W. Russell Carr.

-They resided in House 63 in Bitner and went on to produce these children -- Thomas Eugene Bryner, Walter Bryner, Edgar Gibson Bryner Jr., Frederick Bryner, Robert Bryner, Bonnie Lou Buzzelli, Kenneth R. Bryner, Tammy Sue Bryner and Shirley May McNair.
+They resided in House 63 in Bitner and went on to produce eight offspring of their own -- Walter Bryner, Edgar Gibson Bryner Jr., Frederick Bryner, Robert Bryner, Bonnie Lou Buzzelli, Kenneth R. Bryner, Tammy Sue Bryner and Shirley May McNair.
 Sadly, son Frederick died shortly after birth on Dec.
 4, 1949, with interment in the Babyland section of Sylvan Heights Cemetery, and son Kenneth died on Dec.
 2, 1960 at age five and a half months.

 Jessie passed away at the age of 50 on Feb.
 4, 1974, with funeral arrangements handled by the Edward E. Minerd Funeral Home.